gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/metrics_v0.1.md

 ## Purpose

-This document defines the first working metric layer for the TU / TU+ / cortexLLM TRIAD protocol.
+This document defines the first working **internal metric layer** for the TU / TU+ / cortexLLM TRIAD protocol.

 Its purpose is to make the protocol more engineerable by introducing a compact set of measures that support:

-- robustness assessment
+- internal robustness assessment
 - failure diagnosis
-- perturbation comparison
+- perturbation comparison within TRIAD development
 - protocol specification
-- future licensing / compliance framing
+- internal compliance / discipline framing
 - endurance interpretation
 - saturation recognition
 - inferential-drift boundary detection
 - roleholding-as-logic assessment
+- preparation for later comparative operational testing

 This is a **minimal initial metric set**.

 It is not yet a full benchmark framework.
-Its job is to create a usable bridge between qualitative laws and future quantitative engineering.
+Its job is to create a usable bridge between qualitative laws and disciplined protocol engineering.

+These metrics are primarily **internal diagnostic discipline metrics**.
+They are intended to keep TRIAD development honest, interpretable, and specifiable.

+They are **not**, by themselves, the decisive proof of product value or licensable superiority.

+For a complex roleheld system like TRIAD, internal metrics help:
+- track drift, contamination, saturation, and recovery
+- prevent weak evidence from being overclaimed
+- make the protocol diagnosable and reproducible enough for specification work

+The decisive future metric layer will be different.

+What will matter commercially and technically is whether activation of the TRIAD yields **operational advantage** compared with baseline approaches such as:

+- standard single-LLM use
+- conventional agent orchestration
+- linear software control stacks
+- robotic rule-based coordination frameworks

+So this file should be read as a necessary **internal discipline layer**, not yet as a final product-validation layer.

+A tight summary is:

+> Internal metrics keep the protocol honest; comparative operational-advantage metrics will establish the product.

 ---

 ## Scope

-These metrics are designed to evaluate:
+These metrics are designed to evaluate the **internal behavior** of the TRIAD protocol under test, including:

 - role separation
 - regime stability